Diabetes Care & Management

 Diabetes continued to be an epidemic across the United States.
 The Centers for Disease Control and Prevention (CDC) reports that over 37 million Americans have diabetes and face its devastating consequences.
 This is up from 24.2 million Americans having diabetes in 2018.

-What’s true nationwide is also true in Delaware.
+What’s true nationwide is also true in Pennsylvania.

-The American Diabetes Association (ADA) reports the following statistics related to the current diabetes epidemic in Delaware:
+The American Diabetes Association (ADA) reports the following statistics (as of February 2020) related to the current diabetes epidemic in Pennsylvania:

-Approximately 91,358 people in Delaware, or 11.7% of the adult population, have diagnosed diabetes.
+Approximately 1,147,490 people in Pennsylvania, or 11.1 percent of the adult population, have diagnosed diabetes.

-An additional 24,000 people in Delaware have diabetes but don’t know it, greatly increasing their health risk.
+An additional 303,000 people in Pennsylvania have diabetes but don’t know it, greatly increasing their health risk.

-Diagnosed diabetes costs an estimated $980 million in Delaware each year.
+Diagnosed diabetes costs an estimated $12.9 billion in Pennsylvania each year.